 American East was the Arab-American drama starring, Tony Shalhoub, the Emmy-winning star of the hit series Monk, Kais Nashef, lead actor in the international hit and Oscar-nominated Palestinian film, Paradise Now and Egyptian-American actor Sayed Badreya.
 Badreya co-wrote the script with director Hesham Issawi.
 Singh and Distant Horizon’s Brian Cox are producers, along with partners Mohannad Malas and Ahmad Zahra of Tala Corp.
 American East examines long-held misunderstandings about Arab culture and puts a human face on a segment of this American population that is presently in the spotlight.
 The story highlights the pressures under which many Arab-Americans live today.

-Recently completed is the re-make of Hideo Nakata’s Don’t Look Up starring Henry Thomas (I Capture The Castle, Gangs Of New York), Kevin Corrigan (Departed, American Gangster), Lothaire Bluteau (Black Robe, Jesus of Montreal), Carmen Chaplin (All About the Benjamins) and Reshad Strik (Hills Have Eyes 2).
+Following was the re-make of Hideo Nakata’s Don’t Look Up starring Henry Thomas (I Capture The Castle, Gangs Of New York), Kevin Corrigan (Departed, American Gangster), Lothaire Bluteau (Black Robe, Jesus of Montreal), Carmen Chaplin (All About the Benjamins) and Reshad Strik (Hills Have Eyes 2).
 Set in and around an abandoned film studio from another era, Don’t Look Up charts the unravelling sanity of a director and his crew when spirits from that era invade the film stock of the contemporary production and, in a few stark frames, open a horrifying window on a terrible curse from the past.